easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180507
+## moved verification framework to this repo
+saved *stepTestNoG.slx* as *signalTestNoG.slx* and moved it here

+renamed *simTAUJTDlinmod12.slx* as *simTAUJTDlinmod12NoG.slx* and moved it here

+the *simTAUJTDlinmod12.slx* currently was with gravity

+copied ADAMS related stuff straight from ADAMS folder

+there was a flag to choose from step, pulse, or sine wave

+compensated the output from the lin model

+## tested step and pulse input
+the results from step and pulse were quite the same

+it's still a bit strange when joint 5 was active (could also be a sign flip)

+## tried to determine the uncontrollable state/mode but failed
+the idea was to transform to modal form but then the states had already changed

+besides, the system was sometimes controllable

+with gravity, with correct torque input, at origin, uncontrollable

+with gravity, with zero torque input, at origin, controllable

+zero gravity, with correct (=zero) input, at origin, controllable

+I could have done something wrong and, besides, it's not that important (controllability)

 # 20180501
 ## tried different ops for ctrb() amd obsv()
 first of all, 10 instead of 12 needed more reading to understand